rundphunk/tradingIqApi/README.md

 ## Overview
 TradingIQ API is an automation API for trading on various cryptocurrency exchanges over TradingIQ smart indicators.
 It supports exchanges like Bitfinex and Phemex.

+Currently this is working with Phemex in one-way-mode only

 ## Getting Started
 1. Clone the repository.
 2. Copy `.env.template` to `.env` and fill in your API keys and other environment variables.